 Widerhall Meister

-I wrote this because, at the time, you asked me to, rather imperatively as I’m sure you will remember.
+I wrote this because you asked me to — rather imperatively, as I’m sure you’ll remember.
 I think you meant it as therapy, although I knew even then you didn’t think I had a mind to deliberately ski into a ravine.
 I’m not much of a skier.
-Aiming for a ravine I might miss it.
+If I aimed for a ravine, I’d probably miss.
 I started too late in life to allow for hope of becoming anywhere near accomplished.

 I broke off less than halfway through the day yesterday, feeling cold and miserable.
 I returned to the hotel.
 I wrote, I read, I slept.
 I woke up feeling hungry.
 I went out.
-I’m in a little town, at a one and a half hour drive from the capital.
+I’m in a little town, about an hour and a half’s drive from the capital.
 I ordered a coffee and pastry in a bakery.
 A section was fitted out as a café.
 A man walked into the shop.
 Our eyes locked.
 He walked up to my table.
 We had been travelling up the slopes in the same cable car this morning.
 I had been struck with the beauty of his face.
-His hair, I had noticed, was not thick.
+His dark hair, I had noticed, was not thick.
 It would be very easy to comb through.
 But it was planted densely in places men are most worried about.
 It had occurred to me that he would probably not start losing his hair at the age most men do, if ever.

 – I saw you in the cable car this morning.